orthanc-mirrors/orthanc-book/Sphinx/source/plugins/postgresql.rst

       "TransactionMode": "ReadCommitted",    // New in release 6.0 - new default value in 7.0
       "EnableVerboseLogs": false,            // New in release 6.0 "HousekeepingInterval": 1,             // New in release 7.0
-      "AllowInconsistentChildCounts": false  // New in release 7.2, "UseDynamicConnectionPool": false      // New in release 9.0 },
+      "AllowInconsistentChildCounts": false, // New in release 7.2 "UseDynamicConnectionPool": false,     // New in release 9.0 "Schema": "public",                    // New in release 9.0+ (not released yet) "ApplicationName": "",                 // New in release 9.0+ (not released yet) },
     "Plugins" : [
       "/home/user/orthanc-databases/BuildPostgreSQL/libOrthancPostgreSQLIndex.so",